Version 2.1 April 2026 Supersedes v2.0

 Controls should look capable, not decorative.

-The UI language should remain quiet, structured and modern.
-Surface layering is gentle, borders stay subtle and gold emphasis remains controlled.
+The UI language stays quiet, structured and modern.
+Surface layering is gentle, borders stay subtle, and gold emphasis is controlled.

 10 DATA SURFACES